VeloOdyssey – France and Spain 2016

 We carried on into Spain with the intention of cycling to Bilbao to catch the ferry home, but once we lost the safety of the Velodyssey path we encountered some terrifying Spanish roads and I had to put us on the train a couple of times.
 Having cycled every inch of the length of France I was prepared to compromise on Spain.
 We had a few days in the Basque country but it was horribly hilly and seriously hard work.
 It was very beautiful though!

-And yes – we really did do the whole thing wearing only crocs on our feet – they were only footwear we took with us.
+And yes – we really did do the whole thing with only crocs on our feet – they were the only footwear we took with us…